-I'm a senior pursuing my B.S. in Computer Science in the Rutgers Honors College.
+I recently earned my Bachelor of Science in Computer Science from the Rutgers University Honors College.

-My courses have included Operating Systems, AI, and Distributed Systems, as well as grad courses including Algo, DB, and Brain Inspired Computings
+My courses included Operating Systems, AI, and Distributed Systems, as well as grad classes including Algo, DB, and Brain Inspired Computing.

 I have experience in Java, C, Python, and SQL.
 I've used Flask and Django for both personal and professional projects, and am comfortable with Linux and git.

 I'm headed to Bloomberg this fall for my first full time role!
 I don't yet know my team, but you can bet it will be in the area of infrastructure and site reliability

 Before starting work full time, I'm dedicating my final summer to an incredible adventure.
 I'll be biking from New Jersey to Portland, Oregon with the Dream Project in support of Elijah's Promise, a local soup kitchen.
 My team is committed to raising over $40,000 dollars this year!
 If you'd like to contribute, you can do so here